Back to jobs

 • Develop architectural solutions that are frugal and as simple as possible.

-• Be prepared to spend at least 50% of your time hands-on with POCs or teams to ensure the implementation of the recommended architecture doesn’t present any unforeseen challenges.
+• Be prepared to spend a respectable amount of your time hands-on with POCs or teams to ensure the implementation of the recommended architecture doesn’t present any unforeseen challenges.

 Required skills and experience: